 Assistant Principal: ……

 I’m not trying to be a jerk face, but this kind of stuff makes me stabby.
 I know there are people who will abuse the system.
 I’m sure there are children who are really truant, and there has to be a system in place.
-But the policy just gets a little out of control.
-I didn’t take my children on another vacation.
-Well we did go visit family for Thanksgiving, but they missed one day.
+But the school attendance policy just gets a little out of control.
+I didn’t take my children out of school for another vacation.
+Well, we did go visit family for Thanksgiving, but they missed one day.
 The problem is like the letters say, tardiness is considered part of a school day.
 So if my child is late 5 minutes to school, that tardy counts toward the 3, 7, etc. unexcused absences.

 I’d be more accepting of a letter that said, “Dear Mrs. Lamb, could you all get your crap together enough to not be tardy to school?”
 Because that’s something I can agree with.
 But please don’t feed me the line about being concerned about my child’s success when she’s obviously succeeding in school.

 Another time we had to pick up my middle schooler 10 minutes early from school to catch a flight.
 We had to get a jump on the carpool line.
 So a 10-minute early dismissal with no doctor’s note also counts as an absence.
 Not sure why, because she was there in school pretty much the entire day.
 Makes no dang sense.

 Now let’s be honest, what it all comes down to is funding.
 You need my kid in school to get funding.
 I am grateful for the excellent extracurricular programs and electives in the district.
 However, it’s a little hard for me to feel that sorry for you when you build your high schools the size of small colleges and stick a Starbucks in there.
 Because that’s totally what high-school students need in school.
 A Starbucks.